nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### 5. `delete`
-This command deletes the specified task from the list
+This command deletes the specified task from the list.

 ##### Usage
 `delete <task_number>`